-| Monitoring Vessel Traffic | Before the Exxon Valdez spill, only limited radar coverage of tanker operations existed in Prince William Sound.
+Before the Exxon Valdez spill, only limited radar coverage of tanker operations existed in Prince William Sound.
 The U.S. Coast Guard's radar did not detect the grounding at Bligh Reef, less than 30 miles from the agency's Vessel Traffic Center in Valdez.
-Now, the U.S. Coast Guard tracks tankers and other vessels in Port Valdez and much of Prince William Sound with better technology and with an Automatic Identification System.
+Now, the U.S. Coast Guard tracks tankers and other vessels in Port Valdez and much of Prince William Sound with better technology, including an Automatic Identification System, or AIS.
 This system helps reduce accidents by monitoring the navigational status of large ships in real time, including speed and direction of travel.